 Pulaski Heights Barbecue– Cross the train tracks for this neighborhood barbecue spot for pulled pork on their patio.
 Or try their Reuben, tacos, and weekly specials with glass bottle classic sodas.

-White Tiger Gourmet LLC– You might drive past this old grocery store without realizing it, but once inside, you’ll find spicy chicken tacos, juicy burgers, and even brunch options.
+White Tiger Gourmet– You might drive past this old grocery store without realizing it, but once inside, you’ll find spicy chicken tacos, juicy burgers, and even brunch options.
 It’s best enjoyed in one of their picnic tables outside, weather permitting.

 The Varsity– And, of course, the Athens outpost of the world’s largest drive-in is a gameday favorite.
 Opt for chili dogs, burgers, chili fries, and a frosted orange.